The-Pokemod-Group/eMagisk/README.md

 1. Download the latest release (check tags)
 2. adb push the magisk module into the device
 3. `magisk --install-module magiskmodule.zip`
+4. copy `emagisk.config` from `https://github.com/tchavei/eMagisk/blob/master/emagisk.config` into `/data/local/tmp` of your device
+5. **Edit the file to match your RDM username, password and server IP:PORT**
-4. `reboot`
+6. `reboot`

-Note: step 5 only works on Magisk versions 20.4 and forward.
+Note: step 3 only works on Magisk versions 20.4 and forward.
 If you have an earlier Magisk version, install through Magisk Manager (scrcpy into the device) or update your Magisk.

 ## Changelog